The Humans (film): Plot

-There is a brief respite when Deirdre reads the daughter a letter that Momo wrote when still lucid, apologizing for her deterioration and assuring them that she will always love them, and to not get so worked up over life's problems.
+There is a brief respite when Deirdre reads the daughters a letter that Momo wrote when still lucid, apologizing for her deterioration and assuring them that she will always love them, and to not get so worked up over life's problems.

 The family eventually begins talking about their dreams and nightmares.
 Richard is open and honest about his own, but Erik is reserved about revealing his own.
-Eventually, he confesses that he suffers from nightmares about a faceless woman, implied to be reflective of his 9/11 trauma.
+Eventually, he confesses that he has nightmares about a faceless woman, implied to be reflective of his 9/11 trauma.
 The rest of the family teases him about the faceless woman, much to his discomfort.

 Prodded by Deirdre, Erik confesses to his daughters that he had an affair with one of the teachers at the Catholic school he was working at, resulting in loss of both his job as well as his pension.
 He reveals that their beloved lakehouse had to be sold to cover the costs of Momo's care.
 Despite Erik's assurance that he and Deirdre received counseling and have moved past his infidelity, the daughters are appalled and disillusioned with their father.

 As Thanksgiving ends, the visiting family members depart for a hotel.
 As the rest help Momo get into the taxi, Erik lingers behind in the apartment, attempting to fix a power outage; however, he becomes disoriented and suffers a panic attack in the darkness, leaving him whimpering and praying.
 He only comes to his senses when Brigid re-enters the apartment to collect him, and they leave together.